freire-guido/malbec/README.md

 # MaLBEC
-"Machine Learning Backpropagation Execution" is a simple machine learning library for JS
+"Machine Learning Backpropagation Execution" is a simple machine learning library for JS.